 In August 2021, an antitrust class action was filed against Takeda Pharmaceuticals U.S.A., Inc. ("Takeda") in the U.S. District Court for the District of Massachusetts.
 The plaintiffs, a putative class of wholesalers, allege that a settlement that Takeda and Sucampo Pharmaceuticals, Inc. entered into in 2014 with Par Pharmaceutical, Inc. ("Par") to resolve patent litigation claims related to Par's generic formulation of AMITIZA were anticompetitive.
-In December 2023 and in January 2024, additional complaints were filed in the U.S. District Court for the District of Massachusetts by a health insurer plaintiff as well as by individual retail pharmacies plaintiffs.
+In December 2023, a health insurer plaintiff filed a complaint on behalf of a class of end payors, and in January 2024, retail pharmacies plaintiffs also filed a complaint.
+In January and February 2025, separate individual health insurer plaintiffs filed additional complaints in Massachusetts State Court.